 FRIAA was incorporated in 1997 as a not-for-profit association with authority delegated by the Minister of Agriculture and Forestry.
 The first program delegated to FRIAA was the Forest Resource Improvement Program (FRIP).

 Since then, FRIAA has taken on responsibility for a number of other programs.
 FRIAA has a proven track record for effective delivery of programs that relate to its mandate and we are more diversified than ever, helping sustain us through the ebbs and flows of different programs and program needs.
-FRIAA continues to grow and adapt, continuing to establish new programs like the Caribou Landscape Restoration Program (CLRP) in 2015.
+FRIAA continues to grow and adapt, continuing to establish new programs like the Caribou Habitat Recovery Program (CHRP) in 2018.

 As a “delegated administrative organization,” FRIAA is accountable to the Minister responsible for forestry.
 FRIAA is governed by a board of directors that is elected by the membership and appointed by the Minister.